amadeubehrend/---MOST-RECENT---Self-balancing-Robot-Personal-Project/README.md

 # Summer 2025 Self-balancing Robot Project

 ## Overview
-This project uses a Raspberry Pi, IMU sensor unit, two stepper motors, and an buck converter connected to a 14.8V Lipo battery to power everything.
-Real-time sensor data from the Inertial Measuring Unit is used as input for a PID control loop by the Raspberry Pi.
-This core software algorithm calculates the needed motor response which determines how fast and in which direciton the wheels need to turn to counteract falling.
-The pi then sends Pulse With Modulation (PWM) signals to the motor drivers to control the speed of the stepper motors based on the frequency of the pulses.
+This project uses a Raspberry Pi, IMU sensor unit, two stepper motors, and a buck converter connected to a 14.8V Lipo battery to power everything.
+Real-time sensor data from the Inertial Measurement Unit is used as input for a PID control loop by the Raspberry Pi.
+This core software algorithm calculates the needed motor response, which determines how fast and in which direction the wheels need to turn to counteract falling.
+The Pi then sends Pulse Width Modulation (PWM) signals to the motor drivers to control the speed of the stepper motors based on the frequency of the pulses.

 ## Robot Pictures
 ![Front View](Robot_front.png)